How to Replace Your Robo-Advisor With AI

 What are the alternatives to a robo-advisor?

-Common alternatives include managing a brokerage account yourself, using index funds directly, hiring a human financial advisor, or using an AI investing assistant to research and plan while you stay in control.
+Common alternatives include managing a brokerage account yourself, using index funds directly, hiring a human financial advisor, or using an AI investing assistant like Walnut to research and plan while you stay in control.
 Each trades a different amount of automation for control and cost.
 See our roundup of AI robo-advisor alternatives for how the AI-assisted options compare.

 Is Walnut an investment adviser?